xeBuz/Flask-Validator/docs/validators.rst

 ValidateCreditCard
 ------------------

-Check if the new value is valida credit card number.
+Check if the new value is valid credit card number.

 Allowed formats:
 * XXXXYYYYWWWWZZZ